Sebandreas/braus/README.md

 browser, and some other sample codes from other places around the internet.

 I am hoping to implement the following functionality into this web browser, including, and not limited to the following:
- - Live, changing of rendering engines (currently between Trident and Webkit).
-Like Maxthon, I guess.
+ - Live, changing of rendering engines (between Trident, Webkit, and Gecko).
+Implemented in the sloppiest way possible, but I don't really care tbh.

  - The ability to manage favourites (Gep13, you're a genius)
  - The ability to create addons for the browser.
 This is quite easy to do, actually.
  - Customisable search engines (like in IE7+, FF, et cetera)